 Growing ferns… with their amazing variety of foliage forms and delicacy of pattern have always been popular as house plants.

-The diversity of type of ferns lends difficulty to the decision which to grow… as indoor plants in pots or in hang baskets.
+The diversity of types of fern houseplants lends difficulty to the decision of which to grow… as indoor plants in pots or in hang baskets.

 Cyrtomium Falcatum – The Holly Fern

-A fern that fully meets the above requirements is the Japanese holly fern (Cyrtomium falcatum), a native of Japan, Korea and China.
+A indoor plant fern that fully meets the above requirements is the Japanese holly fern (Cyrtomium falcatum), a native of Japan, Korea, and China.

-There are several forms of holly fern, all about the same size and grown under similar culture.
+There are several forms of holly fern, all about the same size and grown in similar cultures.

 The Boston Fern